 - Muscle weakness,

 - Intestinal problems, as well as

 In fewer words, you’d do well by making sure you’re getting enough of it through your diet.

 A simple note on this subject would be that a B12 deficiency can develop slowly, so make sure you’re getting all you need.

 Bugs and the Micronutrient Iron.

 Now, I don’t know where you, the reader is sitting, it might be in Germany, Nigeria or the United States or any other place.

-The reason to why I bring this fact up is because we tend to think selfishly, myself included.
+The reason why I bring this fact up is that we tend to think selfishly, myself included.
 There are those who really need what source of nutrients bugs can offer, such as the micronutrient iron.

 50 percent of women in developing countries and 40 percent of preschool children are believed to be anemic.